CISC452MLProject/CISC-452-Group-22/docs/proposal.typ

 This report represents the collaborative efforts of the group, with each member contributing specific expertise to various aspects of the project:
 - Manny Cassar: Developed the data ingestion and preprocessing pipeline, ensuring the dataset was formatted correctly for training and analysis.
 - Kieran Green: Implemented the model architecture using Lite-HRNet, focusing on optimization for real-time performance.
-- Mike Stefan: Conducted benchmarking and results analysis, comparing the system's performance against state-of-the-art models and identifying areas for improvement.
+- Mike Stefan: Created the video collection and seperation pipeline.
+Configured the project setup and its dependancies to allow for development.
+Conducted benchmarking and results analysis, comparing the system's performance against state-of-the-art models and identifying areas for improvement.
 Each contribution played a crucial role in achieving the project's objectives, demonstrating the importance of interdisciplinary collaboration in solving complex engineering problems.